 External Drive for backup

 Your data (school work, pictures, etc..) is the most important part of your computer.
-WITS strongly recommends the purchase of an external hard drive to use for backing up your data.
+WITS strongly recommends the purchase of an external hard drive to use for backing-up your data.
 These drives are very inexpensive and offer more than enough storage for most users.
-The Willamette Store stocks WITS-suggested drives for this purpose.